DarkKnight64/LotarisOldClient/README.md

+# This version of Lotaris is Public Domain.

 # LotarisOldClient

 This is the old Lotaris source code, before I threw everything out and restarted on December 1st, 2018, with BlitzMax NG instead of BlitzPlus.
 This was worked on intermittently from August 10th, 2018, to December 1st, 2018.